Iron ore: United States

-In 2014, mines in the United States produced 57500000 t of iron ore with an estimated value of $5.1 billion.
+In 2014, mines in the United States produced 57.5 e6t of iron ore with an estimated value of $5.1 billion.
 Iron mining in the United States is estimated to have accounted for 2% of the world's iron ore output.
 In the United States there are twelve iron ore mines, with nine being open pit mines and three being reclamation operations.
 There were also ten pelletizing plants, nine concentration plants, two direct-reduced iron (DRI) plants, and one iron nugget plant that were operating in 2014.
 In the United States, the majority of iron ore mining is in the iron ranges around Lake Superior.
 These iron ranges occur in Minnesota and Michigan, which combined accounted for 93% of the usable iron ore produced in the United States in 2014.
 Seven of the nine operational open-pit mines in the United States are located in Minnesota, as well as two of the three tailings reclamation operations.
 The other two active open-pit mines were located in Michigan.
 In 2016, one of the two mines shut down.
 There have also been iron ore mines in Utah and Alabama; however, the last iron ore mine in Utah shut down in 2014 and the last iron ore mine in Alabama shut down in 1975.